Friday, November 14, 2014, 7:00 – 9:00 pm and

 Video: By telling the complex story of this mining boom through interviews and news stories, The Price of Sand seeks to understand what frac sand really costs—in dollars, friendships, communities and the future of our region.

 *The above image is Blue Earth from Peter L. Johnson.
-To see more information about Peter’s art exhibit and opening reception at Wisdom Ways, please click here.

 Many voices will weave the texture of the weekend’s inquiry: local musicians, artists, environmental experts, as well as local photographer, cinematographer and filmmaker Jim Tittle, who filmed the video The Price of Sand after an oil company bought a tract of land near his mother’s house in rural Goodhue County, Minnesota, and Peter L. Johnson, artist-in-residence at Katherine’s Garden in St. Paul, whose placed-based art seeks to express the devastating truth and intrinsic beauty of our relationship with our ecosystems.